brkarcher/brkarcher.github.io/shadow.md

 "Why in the Worlds Above and Below would he ever write a letter like this?"

 "That was my thought, too," said Galvin.
 "It must be a forgery.
 But I have it on good word that she's been meeting with Brother Uthora, the senior member of the Orlander delegation.
 His younger sister-by-blood has a position as an undersecretary in her office; he's in her pocket.
-I think she means to give over the Duranlach parishes to the Orland circuit, and she's working through Brother Uthora to communicate this to the Chaplain and relevant Prelates.
+I think she means to give over the Duranlach parishes to the Orland circuit, and she's working through Brother Uthora to communicate this to the chaplain and relevant prelates.
 She wants to make this a _fait accompli_ before even..."

 "Hold on, Galvin.
 That is a great deal of supposition for a forged letter and a single meeting."